Call for Training Projects for 2024 and Educational Leave (CPP)

 Component: Faculty of Science

-I’YES: Improve Your English Skills
+I'YES: Improv' Your English Skills

-Project leader: Marie-Pierre TOURNAIRE
+Project Leader: Marie-Pierre TOURNAIRE

-Project leader: Sandrine BARDET
+Project Leader: Sandrine BARDET

 UF SEZAM: Floating University – Sedimentation of the Zambezi inputs